Big Data in Biology: Big Data Challenges and Solutions: Control Access to Individual Genomes

 Now read this

-Big Data in Biology: Imaging/Parmacogenomics
+Big Data in Biology: Large-scale Cancer Genomics

 Series Introduction: I attended the Keystone Symposia Conference: Big Data in Biology as the Conference Assistant last week.
 I set up an Etherpad during the meeting to take live notes during the sessions.
 I’ve compiled all the abstracts,...
 Continue →